legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 <h4>Part 4: The Convolution Theorem (The Main Event!)</h4>

 Here's where the magic happens.
-Let's prove that convolution in time domain equals multiplication in frequency domain.
+Let's prove that convolution in time domain equals element-wise multiplication in frequency domain.

 Start with the convolution: